meltyourface/blank/posts/Shamanic-style-spirit-workings/Shamanic-Cleansing-Ritual-Purification-Balance-Restoration/index.md

 Ritual Name: The Rite of Purification and Rebalancing

-Objective: To expel detrimental and undesirable energies from a person, place, or object, and restore balance to the surrounding energies while ensuring the practitioner's safety.
+**Objective**: To expel detrimental and undesirable energies from a person, place, or object, and restore balance to the surrounding energies while ensuring the practitioner's safety.

-Components:
+**Components**:
 1. Sacred Herbs - White Sage, Cedar, and Sweetgrass
 2. Crystals - Black Tourmaline, Selenite, and Hematite
 3. Sigils - Sigil of Banishment, Sigil of Elemental Protection, Sigil of Balance
 4. Chanted Incantations - The Call of the Elements, The Incantation of Expulsion, The Song of Harmony and Protection
 5. Ritual Tools - Feather Wand, Smudge Bowl, and Ritual Drum

-Preparation:
+**Preparation**:
 **Step 1**: Cleanse the area and yourself physically and spiritually.
 Sweep and wash the floor, bathe, and wear clean, loose clothing.
 This opens the pathway for change.
 **Step 2**: Place the Sigil of Elemental Protection in each of the four cardinal directions (north, south, east, and west) to create a protective barrier.
 **Step 3**: Arrange the crystals in their respective positions.
 Place Black Tourmaline and Selenite at the entrance to create a protective boundary.
 Distribute Hematite around the perimeter to ground the energies.